-You might be surprised that some countries completely skipped the 2008 Global Financial Crisis.
-It’s even more shocking that some places managed to avoid recession for over two decades.
+It’s even more shocking that several places have managed to avoid recession for over two decades.

-A select few markets in emerging Asia have a strong track record of skipping recession.
-Not only did they skip the previous economic meltdown, but also the tech bubble of the early 2000s and even the 1997 Asian Financial Crisis.
+A select few markets, most of them in emerging Asia, have a track record of skipping recessions.
+Not only did such countries miss the economic downtown of 2018, but also the 1997 Asian Financial Crisis, and even the tech bubble during the early 2000s.

-Of course, a “recession-proof” economy doesn’t exist.
-Below are three places which are about as close as it gets though.
-Consider investing in them for maximum diversification.
+Of course, a recession-immune economy doesn’t exist.
+“Past performance is no guarantee of future results” and anything could happen.
+Here are three countries that are about as close as it gets though.

 Manufacturers are now leaving China as labor and upkeep costs start becoming too expensive.
 Vietnam, with minimal regulations and low prices, is emerging as a new favorite.

-This trend will boost Vietnam’s economy well into the future.
-Samsung, Nike, and several others have already built large manufacturing plants in the country.
-More companies will surely follow in the coming years.
+This trend will boost Vietnam’s economy into the future.
+Samsung, Nike, and several other large multinational firms are already building large manufacturing plants.
+A greater number of companies will almost surely follow them in the coming years.

 Many of them are small-cap stocks which barely see analyst coverage.
-Because of this, the Vietnam stock market has tons of hidden gems with great valuations.
+Because of this, Vietnam and its stock market host tons of hidden gems with great valuations.

 A graph showing Vietnam’s GDP growth since 1985 compared to the United States.
-We won’t clutter this article with graphs, but other places on this list similarly outperform western economies.
+We won’t clutter this article with graphs, but other places on this list similarly outperform western markets.

-The Khmer Rouge obviously didn’t keep track of statistics like GDP.
-With that said, Cambodia averaged growth of over 7% since Pol Pot’s regime was dissolved in the 1990s.
-They’ve also skipped every recession since then.
+The Khmer Rouge obviously did not keep track of statistics like GDP.
+With that said, Cambodia averaged growth of over 7% since Pol Pot’s regime was dissolved in the early 1990s.
+They have also skipped every single recession since then.